 Regular divergence allows you to see a trend reversal.
 This is a good signal to sell short or buy long.
 If the divergence is bearish, the price chart will prepare for a downward movement.
 Forex traders should prepare for selling.
 When there is a bullish divergence, it is worth getting ready to buy, as the chart will go up.
 By the way, examples of divergence in Forex can be different.
 The main thing is to correctly determine its type using the oscillator.

 To identify bearish divergence in the market, a trader must look at the highs of the price (shadows of Forex candles) and the corresponding indicator.
 A classic bearish divergence will occur when certain conditions are met: a high should appear on the price chart, the indicator should show a lower high.

 However, it is not at all necessary to observe higher maximum price values on the chart.
 It is enough that the previous peak is slightly lower than the next one.

 To determine the classic bullish divergence of Forex, you should pay attention to the lows of the chart, as well as the indicator.
 If the market has a regular bullish divergence, then the candlesticks will draw a lower price value, and the indicator, on the contrary, will draw a higher low.
 In this case, we should expect an upward movement; that is, the trader needs to get ready to buy.

-You should use any trend indicator like moving average to know the primary trend and get confirmation from divergence to enter a trade.
-For example, you can use 20 – period simple moving average.
+You should use any trend indicator like the moving average to know the primary trend and get confirmation from divergence to enter a trade.
+For example, you can use 20 – a period simple moving average.
 If you find a bullish divergence and the price is above the 20 SMA, then you enter the long position.
 You can place the stop-loss slightly below the recent swing low while the take profit can be placed near the next resistance level.

 Extended Forex divergence is somewhat similar to the usual classic divergence.
 But in the case of extended divergence, the price forms a pattern that closely resembles a “double bottom” or “double top.”